open-sailing/sailing/README.md

 ![image](https://github.com/open-sailing/sailing/blob/master/screenshots/version_select.png)

 Currently , the latest version is  **refs/tags/v0.2** .
-You can get the latest version from the following link :
+You can get the binaries and documents of the latest version from the following link :

     ftp://sailing:123@117.78.41.188/releases/
 ### Step 1.3 Excute Sailing Compile